 3. Wait about a minute for Bolt to deploy your site.

-4. Click the link that appears in the chat window to open your site in your browser.
+4. Click the link that appears in the chat window to open your site in a new browser tab.

 5. (Optional) Attach a custom domain if you’re on a Pro plan.